judgelord/regextable/README.md

 ### Description

-`extract()` is the core function of the regextable package.
-It uses a user-supplied regex lookup table to extract pattern matches from a data frame or character vector.
-The function returns a data frame containing the original columns plus a `pattern` column for each detected pattern or only user specified columns.

-This package is generic: it works with any text data and any regex table.
-For example, you can extract names, companies, acronyms, or other entities from text.
-Users can supply their own data frames and pattern tables to adapt `extract()` to their needs.
+regextable provides tools for extracting regex-based pattern matches from text using a user-supplied lookup table.
+It is designed to work with any text dataset and any regex table, making it adaptable across domains (names, companies, acronyms, legislative text, etc.).

 ## Data